Skip to main content

 Director of Strategic Projects

-Amy is focused on strategic projects to catalyze collaboration between NC State, industry and government.
-She leads NC State’s Smart Cities Initiative, working closely with partners to expand Smart Cities projects.
-She also manages the Daugherty Endowment category of the Lulu eGames.
+Amy manages strategic projects to catalyze collaboration between NC State, industry and government.
+She leads NC State’s Smart Cities Initiative, manages NC State’s strategic partnership with Eastman, and oversees the Daugherty Endowment category of the Lulu eGames.
 Amy holds her bachelor’s degree from NC State and her MBA from the University of Alabama.
-Little known fact – as a college freshman, she went a year without a TV.

 Nikki Olive